 Maintenance personnel will continue to be trained annually as a component of the Environmental Awareness class offered through the University of Kentucky Transportation Center training under other elements of the permit.
 The course includes training on identifying potential illicit discharges and the need to notify District MS4 Coordinators where they are identified.
-KYTC also held a training program on the new permit during 2013, which included about 50 staff.
+KYTC also held a training program on the new permit during 2014, which included about 50 staff.
 KYTC has IDDE program is included in the SWQMP.
 Beginning in Year 3 of the permit, KYTC will investigate any illicit discharges during their routine maintenance and eliminate their source.
+In 2014 there were none reported.

-SWQMP Element Task Measure of Activity Required ID Success/Frequency 3.3 Separate Storm Beginning in Permit Year Three The permittee shall coordinate with partner Sewer Mapping (3), summarize annually and MS4 entities to map the separate storm sewer provide a copy of the map to system.
+SWQMP Element Task Measure of Success/Frequency Activity Required Camanata Ctama The many ittee shall as and in a to with months or 3.3 Separate Storm Beginning in Permit Year Three The permittee shall coordinate with partner Sewer Mapping (3), summarize annually and MS4 entities to map the separate storm sewer provide a copy of the map to system.
 In the event that a partner MS4 the Division of Water with the program is not available, the permittee shall Annual Report perform the mapping of the MS4 within the KYTC's right-of-way in the Urbanized Area.

 District MS4 Coordinators have worked with partnered MS4s to assist them in mapping outfalls when requested to do so.
 The map included in this report depicts mapping activity conducted in 2012 for one of the partnered MS4s.
-KYTC has mapped the major outfalls in Paducah, Lexington and Henderson.
+KYTC has located the major outfalls in Paducah, Lexington and Henderson.